My Name is Ray, I run, design, and own Lowdtown Friends & Freaks.

 Ok so here it goes… starting a brand costs a lot of money!
 Fuck what you think about being like Nigo and selling at the club, because that doesn’t happen anymore.
 Unless you have really famous friends or know a shit load of important people, you’re going to need money if you want to be serious.
 The fact of the matter is that the indie t-shirt scene is incredibly saturated, more than you would even believe.
 Trust me, unless you do something really really special no one is going to give two shits about your “awesome” label.
 There are labels popping up every single day saying that they’re the next big thing, but unless you have the means to impress, no one is going to care.

 Ok, so now that that’s out of the way, let’s try to think rationally about how much money you’re going to need.
 If you don’t have enough money to start a brick and mortar store, the most important thing you need is a website.
-Unless you’re a rockstar web designer yourself, getting a custom e-commerce site made costs a lot of money.
+Getting a custom e-commerce site made can cost a lot of money.
 Unlike blogs and other sites, it is essential for an e-commerce site to have excellent UX/UI because it has to be as easy as possible for someone to choose and buy your product.
 The site has to showcase your products well.
 If you’re selling something, you want the product to be the highlight, and not be distracted by the intense illustration in the background.
 The aesthetic of the website has to look professional and complement your brand.
 If I see a dope t-shirt, but it’s paired with a shitty website, I’m going to assume that the shirt’s probably bad quality too, regardless of the design.
 With a crazy nice website, you can even charge a premium for the same t-shirt, because people will think that the quality must be superior to Clothing Brand X with the shitty website.

 However, this obviously does not come cheap.
 If you’re looking into getting a top of the line site that shows everyone else that you’re serious, you’re looking at a couple thousand.
 But if you’re willing to put down that amount and get the proper professional treatment, I guarantee you that you’re already better than 90% of the new brands out there, because it shows that you care.
 Nothing’s worse than a cookie-cutter default BigCartel or Storenvy site, because you’re automatically dropping yourself into a sea of the thousands of other mediocre brands.
 I’m not saying that BC and SE sites are always bad, I’m just commenting on the fact that if it’s not completely customized, you’re going to automatically be relegated into a list with all the other shitty brands.